Maarouk: By region

 Maarouk is popular in Syria, where it is a staple of Ramadan cuisine.
 Hence it is also known as "Ramadan bread".

 Despite its immense popularity, its availability and consumption have been negatively impacted by the Syrian civil war.

-Outside of Syria, maarouk is popular in the West bank and Jordan, as well as Lebanon during Ramadan.
-In Palestine, it is sometimes called nawa'im (نواعم).
+Outside of Syria, maarouk is popular in the West Bank and Jordan, as well as Lebanon during Ramadan.
 Maarouk is also a staple of the Cuisine of Jerusalem, where it is sold on stalls in the Old City of Jerusalem, it is often stuffed with date palm paste and given a yellow color by incorporating turmeric into the mix.